CircuitVerse/cv-frontend-vue/src/components/Navbar/SearchBar/README.md

 ## Features

 ### 1. **Empty Input Handling**
-- When the user submits an empty search, the page reloads to show all projects/default view
+- When the user submits an empty search, it emits a `clear-search` event to the parent component
-- No error is shown for empty input
+- No page reload (SPA-friendly approach for better performance)
+- Parent component can handle showing all projects or resetting the view

 ### 2. **Input Validation**
 - **Maximum Length**: Search queries are limited to 100 characters